-The 2024 Honda HR-V and Subaru Crosstrek are small SUVs that go above and beyond in passenger space, cargo volume, fuel efficiency, and refinement.
-Despite their affordable pricing, neither skimps on standard or available tech or safety touches.
+The 2025 Honda HR-V and Subaru Crosstrek are small SUVs that go above and beyond in passenger space, cargo volume, fuel efficiency, and refinement.
+Despite their affordable pricing, neither skimps on standard/available tech or safety features.

-Meanwhile, the 2024 Subaru Crosstrek gets its own revamp this model year.
-It features a stiffened chassis, which has allowed Subaru engineers to deliver a smoother and more composed ride.
-As you expect, all-wheel drive is standard (it’s a Subaru hallmark, after all), and the Crosstrek’s elevated ride height makes it surprisingly capable when venturing off-road.
+Meanwhile, the Subaru Crosstrek, revamped for 2024, features a stiffened chassis, which allowed Subaru engineers to deliver a smoother and more composed ride.
+As we’ve come to expect, all-wheel drive (AWD) is standard — it is a Subaru hallmark, after all — and the Crosstrek’s elevated ride height makes it surprisingly capable when venturing off-road.

-Let’s see how the HR-V and Crosstrek compare.
+Let’s see how the HR-V and Crosstrek stack up.

-The 2024 Honda HR-V has a starting price of $24,600.
-It’s available in three trims: LX, Sport, and EX-L. Standard on the entry-level LX is a 7-inch infotainment touchscreen, wired Apple CarPlay and Android Auto, automatic climate control, keyless entry, remote start, and the Honda Sensing bundle of active driver aids.
+The Honda HR-V is available in three trims: LX, Sport, and EX-L. Standard on the entry-level LX is a 7-inch infotainment touchscreen, wired Apple CarPlay/Android Auto, automatic climate control, keyless entry, remote start, and the Honda Sensing bundle of active driver aids.

-Every HR-V is equipped with a 2.0-liter 4-cylinder engine with 158 horsepower and a continuously variable automatic transmission (CVT).
-Front-wheel drive (FWD) is standard; all-wheel drive (AWD) is optional.
-Because it was so recently redesigned, the 2024 HR-V arrives basically unchanged.
+Every HR-V is equipped with a 158-horsepower 4-cylinder engine matched to a continuously variable automatic transmission (CVT).
+Front-wheel drive (FWD) is standard; all-wheel drive is optional.
+The HR-V is basically unchanged this year.

 Honda HR-V Highlights

-Suspension refinement: Honda’s decision to move the HR-V to the Civic platform has paid off with a more compliant ride that’s less jittery than before.
-No matter the driving environment, the Honda HR-V remains composed but can zip around corners with enthusiasm.
+Suspension refinement: Honda’s decision to move the HR-V to the Civic platform has paid off with a more compliant, refined ride.
+No matter the driving environment, the Honda HR-V remains composed, yet it can zip around corners with enthusiasm.

-Honda Sensing: Safety is a big priority with the 2024 HR-V. The standard Honda Sensing safety suite includes automatic emergency braking with pedestrian detection, forward collision warning, lane-departure warning, and adaptive cruise control with low-speed follow.
-The Insurance Institute for Highway Safety (IIHS) has named the HR-V a Top Safety Pick+ because of its excellent performance in crash tests and the effectiveness of its accident avoidance technology.
+Honda Sensing: Safety is a major HR-V priority.
+The standard Honda Sensing safety suite includes automatic emergency braking with pedestrian detection, forward collision warning, lane-departure warning, and adaptive cruise control with low-speed follow.
+The Insurance Institute for Highway Safety (IIHS) has named the HR-V a Top Safety Pick+ because of its excellent performance in crash tests.
+Meanwhile, we applaud the effectiveness of its accident-avoidance technology.

-HondaLink: Using this standard smartphone app, HR-V owners can track their vehicle in case it’s stolen.
+HondaLink: Using this standard smartphone app, owners can interact with their HR-V in countless ways, such as tracking it if stolen.
 They can also schedule service appointments or set geofencing limits when tossing the keys to someone else.

-Active Noise Cancellation: To minimize engine drone and other unwelcome road noise, Honda engineers counteract it through the audio system with active noise cancellation technology.
+Active Noise Cancellation: To minimize engine drone and other unwelcome road noise, Honda engineers the audio system with active noise cancellation technology to counteract it.

 Check this week’s Fair Purchase Price or see the HR-V models for sale near you.

-Starting at $25,195, the 2024 Crosstrek is available in five trims: Base, Premium, Sport, Limited, and Wilderness.
-Serving as the entry-level powertrain is a 152-horsepower 2.0-liter 4-cylinder paired with a CVT and standard AWD.
-Moving to the Sport, Limited, and Wilderness trims means a pokier 182-hp 2.5-liter 4-cylinder is nestled under the hood.
+The Subaru Crosstrek is available in five trims: Base, Premium, Sport, Limited, and Wilderness.
+Serving as the entry-level powertrain is a 152-hp 4-cylinder engine paired with a CVT and standard all-wheel drive.
+Moving to the Premium, Sport, Limited, or Wilderness trims includes a more spirited 182-hp 4-cylinder.

-With its recent redesign, Subaru worked hard to improve the overall ride quality of the Crosstrek while minimizing engine/road noise.
+With its recent redesign, Subaru worked hard to improve the overall ride quality of the Crosstrek while minimizing engine and road noise.
 The results are impressive.
-And we think Subaru loyalists will appreciate how the automaker did this without dramatically altering the basic formula of its current best-selling model.
+And we think Subaru loyalists will appreciate how the automaker accomplished this without dramatically altering the basic formula of its current best-selling model.

 Subaru Crosstrek Highlights

-Standard AWD: There’s no need to check an option box to add AWD.
-It’s standard on every Crosstrek, making this pint-size Subaru extremely capable when roads turn slippery.
+Standard AWD: There’s no need to check an option box to add all-wheel drive.
+It’s standard on every Crosstrek, making this pint-sized Subaru extremely capable when roads turn slippery.

-Wilderness trim: A new addition to the 2024 Crosstrek range, the Wilderness model comes with a front underbody skid plate, all-terrain tires, extra driver-selectable off-road driving modes, beefier suspension, redesigned front and rear bumpers for improved approach and departure angles, and black exterior body cladding.
+Wilderness trim: The Wilderness model comes with a front underbody skid plate, all-terrain tires, extra driver-selectable off-road driving modes, beefier suspension, redesigned front and rear bumpers for improved approach and departure angles, and black exterior body cladding.

 Wireless Apple CarPlay and Android Auto: Rejoice, smartphone fans!
 Every Crosstrek with an 11.6-inch screen comes standard with wireless smartphone connectivity.
 A wired connection is needed with the standard dual-screen infotainment system used in the base model.